-Section 13.6 restricts the ability of a registered firm to recommend a trade in a security of a related or connected issuer.
+Section 13.6 of NI 31-103 restricts the ability of a registered firm to recommend a trade in a security of a related or connected issuer.
 The restrictions apply to recommendations made in any medium of communication.
 This includes recommendations in newsletters, articles in general circulation newspapers or magazines, websites, e-mail, Internet chat rooms, bulletin boards, television and radio.